Jakub3628800/s2t/README.md

 ### Option 3: Run Without Installing

-You can also run S2T directly without installing it using `uvx`:
+You can run S2T directly without installing it using `uvx`:

 ```bash
 # Run the popup recorder